Paulaverdugo/TC2005B_Team2/Videojuego/GDD.md

 _(define the main activities and the expected dates when they should be finished.
 This is only a reference, and can change as the project is developed)_

 1. WEEK ONE
-   1. Develop base classes
-   2. Develop characters
-      1. Cybergladiator
-      2. Codebreaker
-      3. GhostWalker
+   1. Create script for moving and shooting.
+   2. Create abstract classes for each player type.
+   3. Craete abstract classes and prefabs for enemies.
-      4. Guard
+   4. Create player animations.
-      5. Camera

 2. WEEK TWO
-   1. Develop music
+   1. Create healthpoints.
-   2. Develop sprites
-   3. Develop assets
+   2. Create pathfinding algorithm.
+   3. Create scripts for gadgets.

 3. WEEK THREE
-   1. Develop levels
-      1. Level 0
+   1. Create cut scenes.
-      2. Level 1
+   2. Create NPC.
-      3. Level 2
-      4. Final Level
+   3. Create first level.
+   4. Create second level.
+   5. Make the enemies follow the character.

 4. WEEK FOUR

-   1. Testing for Final Week
-   2. Error Modifications
+   1. Create tutorial level.
+   2. Create boss level
+   3. Create music controller.

 5. WEEK FIVE
    1. Presentation